Perception of Pain

 A few well accepted views.

 Females are more sensitive to pain than men.
 Older generations are less sensitive and react slowly to pain.
 There are cultural and social variations for tolerance of pain.
 Certain professions teach their recruits to tolerate pain, e.g, military base camp training.
-When life itself is at risk, painful injuris are ignored and people with severe painful wounds walk away from the site of accident/incidence.
+When life itself is at risk, painful injuries are ignored and people with severe painful wounds walk away from the site of the accident/incident.

 Pain is highly subjective.
 The pain is graded differently by different people when asked to grade the pain on a 1 to 10 scale.
-MRI scan of the brain and Pet scan are known instruments that correlates patient's story of pain.
+MRI scan of the brain and PET scan are known instruments that correlate the patient's story of pain.
 But a physician must not distrust his/her patients; in case a physician has doubts, the physician should remove himself/herself from taking care of the patient.
-It is not ethical nor cost effective to obtain MRI to verify patients story of the chronicity or severity of the pain.
+It is not ethical nor cost-effective to obtain an MRI to verify the patient's story of the chronicity or severity of the pain.

 Processing pain at different levels of the nervous system differently.